luckys-lnz/luckys-lnz/README.md

 ## 🛠️ About Me

 Hi there!
-I'm Lucky, a passionate Full-Stack Developer specialising in web applications.
+I'm a passionate Full-Stack Developer specialising in web applications.
 I enjoy building responsive websites and exploring new technologies.